asnt/eccv2020-sharp-workshop/doc/challenge1.md

 The mesh geometry may be different than the input, `X`.

-The data files must be organised in this directory structure:
+The submission must be a `.zip` archive that unfolds in this directory
+structure:

 ```
   eval/